marcus67/little_brother/ADVANCED_TOPICS.md

     [UnixUserHandler]
     user_list=USERNAME1:UID1, USERNAME2:UID2, ...

-The `USERNAME*` and `UID*` must match those on the slave hosts.
+The `USERNAME*` and `UID*` must match those on the client hosts.

 ## Providing a Mapping between UIDs

-When using a master-slave set up the assumption is that UIDs on the master host and the slave hosts match.
+When using a master-client set up the assumption is that UIDs on the master host and the client hosts match.
 In this case no further configuration will be necessary.
-If, however, there are differences between master and slaves, it is possible to provide a mapping of the UIDs for the usernames.
+If, however, there are differences between master and clients, it is possible to provide a mapping of the UIDs for the usernames.
 This mapping is done for each group of hosts sharing the same mapping by defining a `LoginMapping*` entry in the configuration file of the master host: